Map-A-Droid/MAD-docs/faq.md

 ### Can i use multiple area fences in one area?

 Yes.
-Just add the second area to the same geofence file like this:
+Just add the second area to the same geofence like this:

 ```
 [area1]